Application Deadline: February 15

 After reviewing the available graduate assistant positions and job descriptions, an applicant will submit an online application and upload a statement of purpose and a resume for each position for which they are eligible to apply.
 An online application cannot be submitted until the statement of purpose and resume are uploaded.

-A letter of recommendation cover sheet (Boler applicants, click here for cover sheet) is downloaded from the application and sent to each recommender who should return it along with a letter of recommendation to the appropriate office.
-It is imperative that by the March 1st deadline the applicant has also fully completed the application to a graduate studies program.
-This means that all application material must be received by March 1st including official transcripts and test scores, if applicable.
+A letter of recommendation cover sheet is to be downloaded from the application and sent to each recommender who should return it along with a letter of recommendation to the Office of Graduate Sudies.
+It is imperative that by the February 15th deadline the applicant has also fully completed the application to a graduate studies program.
+This means that all application material must be received by February 15th including official transcripts and test scores, if applicable.

-Shortly after March 1st, all complete graduate assistantship applications will be forwarded to each department or office with available positions–if the applicant’s program application is also complete.
-Individual departments will review applications and recommend graduate assistants for available positions.
+Shortly after February 15th, all complete graduate assistantship applications will be forwarded to each department or office with available positions.
+Graduate/Athletic assistantship applications will only be reviewed if the applicant’s program application is also complete.
 Interviews are normally conducted as part of the selection process.

-When an offer for a graduate assistantship is made, a recommendation for appointment is submitted to the Associate Dean for Graduate Studies.
-Upon approval of the appointment, a contract will be offered by the Office of the Academic Vice President.
+When an offer for a graduate assistantship is made, a recommendation for appointment is submitted to the Associate Academic Vice President.
+Upon approval of the appointment, a contract will be offered by the Office of the Provost and Academic Vice President.
 The student must sign and return the contract to complete the appointment process.

 Tips for Graduate Students Seeking Assistantships